bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Deprecated suffixes

 Some suffixes that were available in versions of the specification prior to 1.5.0. have been deprecated.
-These suffixes generate inconsistencies and/or ambiguities with additional suffixes added in version 1.5.0.
+These suffixes are ambiguous and have been superseded by more precise conventions.
 Therefore, they are not recommended for use in new datasets.
 They are, however, still valid suffixes, to maintain backwards compatibility.

 The following suffixes are valid, but SHOULD NOT be used for new BIDS compatible